 Cross-Border Mergers of Limited Liability Companies

-The European Union Directive 2005/56/EC has introduced a uniform and simplified procedure in order to pursue cross-border mergers between limited liability companies incorporated under the laws of a Member State and having their registered office, central administration or principal place of business within the Community, provided that at least two of them are governed by the laws of different Member States.
+Law N.186(I)/2007 has inserted new provisions in the Cyprus Companies Law, Cap113, bringing the same in line with the provisions of Directive 2005/56/EC on cross border mergers of limited liability companies, thus allowing cross-border mergers between Cypriot and EU companies.
+EC Directive 2005/56/EC has introduced a uniform and simplified procedure in order to pursue cross-border mergers between limited liability companies incorporated under the laws of a Member State and having their registered office, central administration or principal place of business within the Community, provided that at least two of them are governed by the laws of different Member States.

 So, what exactly do we mean when talking about mergers and acquisitions?